AkshayGandlapalli222004/Neurovault/README.md

-# 🧠 Personal Knowledge Graph (AI-Powered Second Brain)
+# 🧠 Personal Knowledge Graph

 A personal AI-powered knowledge system that converts web content into a **connected, searchable knowledge base**.